 - To collect details for events hosted by Advancement, such as dietary needs, seating preferences, and accommodations to help you enjoy our events.

-- To provide you with information about Alumni benefits such as Alumni Review, Alumni email for life, and credit cards or travel deals that are available to you as an alumni of Queen’s University.
+- To provide you with information about Alumni benefits such as Alumni Review, Alumni email for life, and credit cards that are available to you as an alumni of Queen’s University.

 - Create online and printed donor listings.